-The great and even not-so-great films of the 30's, 40's, and early 50's speak to me in a language I can understand better than that of current film, especially since it's a language in which the actors' mouths are generally less full of genitalia and pubic hairs than they are today.
+The great and even not-so-great films of the 30's, 40's, and early 50's speak to me in a language I can understand better than that of current film, especially since it's a language in which the actors' mouths are generally more full of bon mots than the genitalia and pubic hairs they are today.

 Nah, probably you don't!

 I'm talking, of course, about the character actors, the folks you see all the time but usually see right through whenever you see them.
 These are the performers who typically played bosses, judges, doctors, politicians, and even passersby who give a lift to a hitch-hiking Bogart, help a fainting Ann Sheridan off the sidewalk and onto her feet, or tell Ronald Reagan to get the hell out of the way, who does he think he is, the President of the United States?!!!

 We'll call these folk Turner Classic Geezers.